 is a community that provides strong incentives for active participation through a communal problem solving approach.

 Support for wider educational goals /landscape

 Participating students make most use of the site from home and it is this point of connection between home and school – where students sit down and independently try to work through their homework assignment where Studyit, as a support service, comes into its own.
 Students use the resource as a just in time help for study.
 When they get stuck, they hop onto Studyit and post the question.
 This is regarded as extremely valuable by the students interviewed.

 As one student said s/he finds Studyit of most use for help with maths and physics problems because unlike biology, for example, the text book doesn’t quite guide them through the problem starting point and assist with the process of solving the problem the way a person with expertise can.
 Other support for student learning that bridges home and school is listed in Table 30.

 There was evidence uncovered that revealed some teachers were recommending and even using the site.
 Many students indicated that they found out about the site from a teacher.
 One teacher mentioned using Studyit

-- standard and photocopy for my class as it is easier for the students to understand than the standard on NZQA
+- I print off the achievement criteria page of Studyit at the beginning of reaching each standard and photocopy for my class as it is easier for the students to understand than the standard on NZQA